betterscientificsoftware/bssw.io/Events/hpcbp-045-scalableprecisiontuning.md

 :--- | :---
 Webinar Title | Scalable Precision Tuning of Numerical Software Date and Time | 2020-10-14 05:00 pm WTZ
-Presenter | Cindy Rubio-Gonzalez (University of California, Davis) Registration, Information, and Archives | 	<https://ideas-productivity.org/resources/series/hpc-best-practices-webinars/#webinar045>
+Presenter | Cindy Rubio-González (University of California, Davis) Registration, Information, and Archives | 	<https://ideas-productivity.org/resources/series/hpc-best-practices-webinars/#webinar045>

 **Webinars are free and open to the public, but advance registration is required through the Event website.
 Archives (recording, slides, Q&A) will be posted at the same link soon after the event.**